 We have a "go bag" - basically a photographers' equipment bag - stuffed with tools for a paranormal investigation.
 It holds Electro-Magnetic Field (EMF) meters, digital thermometers (ambient and directional), digital voice recorders (for note taking as well as Electronic Voice Phenomenon (EVP) work), a digital still camera, a video camera with night mode and IR lamps, geeky head torches, a simple digital weather station, spare batteries, notepad & pen, a multi-tool and a few other bits and bobs.

 We have also accumulated a bunch of other stuff that can fill the back of an SUV, but it only comes out when we think we need it.
 This includes the Digital Video Recorder system (basically a home security system of infra-red cameras and a hard drive recorder, with tripod stands and extra IR illuminators).
-We've even splurged for a FLIR heat camera - a physical reminder to never partake in online auctions when you've had a couple of wines.
+We've even splurged for a FLIR heat camera - a real, physical reminder to never partake in online auctions when you've had a few drinks!
 This is all your classic ghost hunting gear, as employed by TAPS and other well known paranormal groups you may have seen online.
 It's all great fun, it gives everyone something to do, and it's wonderful to trot out if we happen to be making a TV appearance!
+And like a medical doctor's white coat and stethoscope, as well as being practical, they have a certain theatrical value!

 The thing is, impressive as it all seems, none of the cameras, EMF meters, digital recorders, infrared cameras, IR DVR systems, or anything else we use have yet proven effective for capturing images or other traces of ghosts.
 What we have so far managed to capture has been occasionally extremely interesting but far from indisputable as hard evidence of the existence of ghosts or other paranormal entities or unknown phenomena.